CobyWalters/sm64-blj-trainer/README.md

 Additional informations on usage can be found in the help screen built into the ROM.

 ## Building
-To build the ROM, you will need to have [libdragon](https://libdragon.dev/) set up.
+If you would like to build the ROM yourself, you will need to have [libdragon](https://libdragon.dev/) set up.

 Clone the repository (including submodules) and navigate to the directory:
 ```